facebookresearch/spdl/docs/source/best_practice.rst

-They can be combined in :py:class:`~spdl.dataloader.Pipeline`, which automatically discards the items failed to process (for example due to invalid data), and keep the batch size consistent by using other items successefully processed.
+They can be combined in :py:class:`~spdl.dataloader.Pipeline`, which automatically discards the items failed to process (for example due to invalid data), and keep the batch size consistent by using other items successfully processed.

 .. code-block::